Theoretical astrophysics in Copenhagen

 My name is Thomas Berlok and I am a Marie Skłodowska-Curie Fellow (postdoc) at the Niels Bohr Institute (NBI), University of Copenhagen.
 My research focuses mostly on astrophysical fluid dynamics and plasma astrophysics.
 In terms of astrophysical systems, my work so far has primarily been on the dynamics of the intracluster medium in galaxy clusters and on cold streams feeding galaxies with fuel for star formation in the early universe.

-I use computer simulations for much of my work and I am interested in the underlying numerical methods as well as scientific computing in general.
-I am the main developer of Psecas (Pseudo-Spectral Eigenvalue Calculator with an Automated Solver, see code on Github) and a Braginskii viscosity implementation in the moving mesh code Arepo.
+I use computer simulations for much of my work and I am the main developer of several software packages including Paicos (a GPU-enabled Python package for analysis and visualization of computer simulations, see some example visualizations further down on this page) and Psecas (a Pseudo-Spectral Eigenvalue Calculator with an Automated Solver, which can be used for calculating the growth rates and eigenmodes of fluid instabilities).
+I am also the main developer of the Braginskii viscosity implementation in the moving mesh code Arepo.
 During my PhD studies my advisors and I also developed a 2D hybrid-kinetic code for studying ions in collisionless plasmas (this remains unpublished but details can be found in my PhD thesis which can be downloaded here).

-I am currently working on a new suite of cosmological simulations of galaxy clusters.
+I am currently working on a new suite of cosmological simulations of galaxy clusters, which has the working title PICO-Cluster.
 Cosmological simulations start shortly after the Big Bang and capture how matter collapses to form the first galaxies, some of which later assemble in galaxy clusters.
 This project is a collaboration between NBI, AIP and MPA.
 We've been awarded 28 mio. cpu-hours of computing time on SuperMuc-NG in Garching.
 Galaxy clusters form at the largest over-densities in the cosmic web which reveals itself in our 1 Gpc/h box simulation.
-We have used this box simulation to select a few galaxy clusters for re-simulation at much higher resolution using a so-called zoom-in technique.
+We have used this box simulation to select 25 galaxy clusters for re-simulation at much higher resolution using a so-called zoom-in technique.
 This is illustrated in the image below.

-I have created a few animations of our simulations, two of which are shown below.
+I have created a few animations of the PICO-Cluster simulations, some of which are shown below.
 The first animation shows the formation of a galaxy cluster and how it undergoes a major merger with a smaller galaxy cluster when the universe is around 10 billion years old.
 The merger creates bow shocks which heat the gas in the intracluster medium.
 The second animation uses a higher resolution and takes a closer look at where the shock energy is dissipated (right-hand panel).
-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 101106080.
+The third animation gives a 3D view, achieved by rotating the viewing position around the cluster center.
+This animation was made from roughly 100 mio. gas cells from which I created 2880 images.
+The GPU capabilities of Paicos enabled me to create this video in a few hours.

 First author publications